rune/rune/docs/docs/advanced/server-side-logic.md

 A notable exception to this list is `Math.random()` which is ensured to be deterministic, see [Randomness](randomness.md) to read more about how this works.

-The [Rune CLI](publishing/cli.md) will warn you if your game logic uses unsafe code so don't worry!
+The [Rune CLI](publishing/cli.md) will also warn you if your game logic uses unsafe code when uploading so don't worry.

 ## Editor Integration